Spaghetti & Mandolino - home page / Our magazine / Ciccioli: a delicious product of the farming tradition

 Ciccioli: a delicious product of the farming tradition

-CICCIOLI: DIFFERENT TYPES
+CICCIOLI: THE DIFFERENT TYPES

-CICCIOLATA
+THE CICCIOLATA

 CICCIOLI: USE IN THE KITCHEN